top of page

 “The Panther’s orientation, at least among those party members who were abroad, became increasingly internationalist, understanding the struggle against racism in America as one part of a broader struggle by colonized people against Western imperial powers,” according to The Nation review.

-However, by July 1972, most of the dozen Black Panthers there were packing their bags or already left, according to BBC News (December 6, 2020) Algeria had become less responsive to the requests of the Panthers.
+However, by July 1972, most of the dozen Black Panthers there were packing their bags or already left, according to BBC News (December 6, 2020).
+Algeria had become less responsive to the requests of the Panthers.
 Relations between the Algerian and U.S. governments were warming up.
-Algeria denied asylum to the hijackers.
+At the request of the U.S. government, the Algerian government confiscated and returned the $1 million to the United States.

 After 18 months, four left for France, and one went to Portugal, reported USA Today.